top of page

 Most of Riyadh is safe, but compounds (especially in DQ and Al Nakheel) offer added security and peace of mind.

-Final thoughts: Finding your Riyadh rhythm
+Finding your Riyadh rhythm

 Choosing where to live in Riyadh is less about picking a postcode and more about understanding your own rhythm.
 Do you want peace or pulse?
 Community or cosmopolitan?
 School runs or skyline views?